Ana-Anna/CSharp-Academy-Portfolio/03_HabitLogger/README.md

 # 🧠 Key concepts

--Clean, modular architecture built with composition principles and single-responsibility design
+- Clean, modular architecture built with composition principles and single-responsibility design

--Separation of concerns:
+- Separation of concerns:

-App/ – user interface flow and command handling
+-App/ – user interface flow and command handling

-Services/ – business logic for habits, entries, and reports
+-Services/ – business logic for habits, entries, and reports

-Data/ – data access layer using ADO.NET
+-Data/ – data access layer using ADO.NET

-Helpers/ – input formatting and validation logic
+-Helpers/ – input formatting and validation logic

--SQLite database with secure parameterized queries via ADO.NET (no Entity Framework)
+- SQLite database with secure parameterized queries via ADO.NET (no Entity Framework)

--Auto-seeded database: generates initial habit data only if the database is empty
+- Auto-seeded database: generates initial habit data only if the database is empty

--Support for habit editing, deleting, viewing reports, and logging multiple entries
+- Support for habit editing, deleting, viewing reports, and logging multiple entries

 # 🖼 Screenshots